glciampaglia/knowledge_linker/docs/log.markdown

 with 64000 SS.
 Made some tests and ETA for a SS is 6s, which gives roughly 3hrs total walltime.
 Launched test with only 32 sources to check that everything works, and later will launch full job.

+## Fri Dec 13 10:13:49 EST 2013

+Job was killed because it exceeded walltime limit.
+Bumped walltime to 2 days and resubmitted the job array (id: 239284).